2023 NBA playoffs

 The 2023 NBA playoffs was the postseason tournament of the National Basketball Association's 2022–23 season.
-The playoffs began on April 15 and concluded on June 12 with the Denver Nuggets winning the 2023 NBA Finals over the Miami Heat.
-The 2023 title was the Nuggets' first title in franchise history.
+The playoffs began on April 15 and concluded on June 12 with the Denver Nuggets defeating the Miami Heat.
+It was the first title for the Nuggets in franchise history.
+The Heat became second eighth-seeded team to reach the NBA Finals, after the 1999 New York Knicks.